Pothole Injury Success

 The second case was a trip on PRIVATE land – Whilst walking home from work, our client tripped.
 The area was owned by a private landlord.
 He hadn’t properly repaired a pot-hole which caused our client injury.
 The Insurance Company acting for the Defendants denied liability.
 Court Proceedings were issued, however the defendants soon caved in when they saw that we were serious about taking them to Court and compensation was agreed.

 Denying liability does not mean the end of a matter – often it is just the start.
+We specialise in personal injury claims for council negligence.
+Our no win no fee injury team can help to build a successful case against the council at fault for your accident.
 For specialist advice, contact us now.